-We want you to feel safe and secure living on campus so our team carry out regular patrols seven days a week.
-Every bedroom is lockable and all the halls have controlled entry and camera systems.
-To add to that, Residential Assistants live on site and work with the night staff to provide a safe environment.
+Feeling safe and secure in a new place is really important, so we take it very seriously.
+Our team carry out regular patrols and monitor the campus via CCTV seven days a week, 24 hours a day.
+Every bedroom is lockable and all the halls have controlled entry and camera systems to control who has access to your building.
+To add to that, you have Residential Assistants that live on site and work with the night staff to provide peace of mind.

+Spick and span, don’t under-estimate how much a clean space adds to your comfort.
 Shared spaces in the halls are cleaned twice weekly by our cleaning team and fortnightly in the self-catered flats.
-You are responsible for cleaning your own room.
-Cleaning equipment is available in the halls and flats.
+Your own room is your responsibility though, that’s your space.
+But we do provide cleaning equipment in the halls and flats for you to use.

-If you’re living in catered accommodation, you'll enjoy buffet style meals for breakfast, lunch and dinner.
-There’s always plenty of choice and the weekend brunches are legendary.
-They cater for many special dietary requirements.
-If you live in the flats you can still pay individually for meals if you need a night off cooking.
+If you’re living in catered accommodation, you'll have all your meals supplied.
+You can enjoy buffet style meals for breakfast, lunch and dinner.
+There’s always plenty of choice and they cater for many special dietary requirements.
+The weekend brunches are legendary!
+If you live in the flats, you can still pay individually for meals if you need a night off cooking.

 It’s important to consider insurance to cover your personal possessions.
+It’ll give you peace of mind, “What if” becomes “Whatever” and you protect yourself from having a really bad day.
 Talk to your insurance company to get a price.

 The halls and flats have a free wireless network with unlimited WiFi.

 Our campus sits in Lincoln township, a thriving village on the Canterbury Plains.
-Lincoln is small and very friendly.
+Lincoln is small and very friendly, making you feel right at home.
 It boasts local pubs, great cafes and eateries, shops and even its own farmers’ and craft market.
-The Canterbury region offers a plethora of attractions, activities and natural wonders.
+Of course, you have the natural wonders of the Canterbury region right on your doorstep.
 From snowy mountains and wide open plains to the stunning coastline.
 And when you feel like a weekend on the slopes, it’s less than two hours’ drive to the nearest ski field.

 Mail and parcels are delivered to the university every weekday and students can access their mail at the Accommodation Office.

-Parking on campus is free and there are lots of residential parks at Lincoln.
+Parking on campus is free and there are a limited number of residential parks at Lincoln.
 Only registered vehicles can use the Halls’ car park areas.
 Just register your vehicle at the beginning of the year and you’re sorted.

 Every room in the Halls and flats has a single or king single bed, desk and storage facilities.
 Students are responsible for their own laundry and keeping their rooms tidy.

-Being part of the community that lives on campus is a unique experience.
 You will make lifelong friends and have the time of your life.
-The dedicated team will plan a year’s worth of activities, from themed parties to inter-hall sports competitions.
+There is a year’s worth of activities planned to keep your calendar jammed packed- Halls Ball, movie nights, PASS Sessions, trips away to Hanmer, skiing, paintball, multi-sport competitions and much more.
 The Students’ Association (LUSA) also organises events and coordinates clubs and sports groups to keep you busy throughout the year.